5 ways to Comfort the Bereaved

-TweetI’ve been meaning to list down 5 ways to comfort a bereaved family or relative in conjunction with Darren Rowse’s Top 5 Group Writing Project.
-In most of my meetings with the bereaved, a common complaint is the insensitivity of concerned friends or relatives.
-Of course, we know the depth of concern they have towards us but in their enthusiasm, they blurt out the most insensitive remarks.
+I have had my own share.
+I know the depth of concern they have towards us but in their enthusiasm, they blurt out the most insensitive remarks.
 Newly bereaved are very sensitive to these remarks.

 Our wonderful, concerned, well-meaning friends don’t know.
 They can only imagine how the newly bereaved feel.
 They haven’t personally known (thank God) the disbelief, the shock, the anger of losing a child or any loved one.
 Instead of bringing relief, those words just seem to add to the hurt and the grief.
 There are no words that will make it all right that someone we loved has died.
 But there are ways that can soothe the hurt, ease the loneliness and add to the healing.
 Recently, my sister visited The Compassionate Friends to get tips on how to comfort a family whose daughter died of suicide.